rafalp/misago_docker/README.md

 ### Daily backup

 `./appctl` adds daily backup to system cron.
 This backup is ran *before* all other maintenance tasks, providing fallback point in case that maintenance deletes something you **really** didn't want to delete.
-Automatic backup files names start with `auto-` and are deleted automatically after 21 days.
+Automatic backup files start with `auto-` and are deleted automatically after 10 days.

 ### Creating custom backup archives